lee-zhg/docker101/lab1.md

     Nginx is a lightweight web server.
 You can access it on port 8080 on your localhost.

-1. Access the nginx server on http://localhost:8080.
-If you are using the cloud shell, expand the eye icon on the upper right for the **Port to preview** menu and select `8080`.
+1. Access the nginx server on http://localhost:<YOUR PORT>.
+If you are using the cloud shell, expand the eye icon on the upper right for the **Port to preview** menu and select `<YOUR PORT>`.
+For example, `8040`.

     ![Nginx web page](images/lab1_step2_nginx.png)